13 Surprising Home Remedies for Acne

 Acne home remedy: Witch Hazel

 Witch hazel can act as an astringent, naturally drying and shrinking blemishes.
 To get its benefits, pour witch hazel onto a cotton ball and wipe your face each morning and night.

-Acne Home Remedy: Aloe
+Acne home remedy: Aloe

 Lemons act as an exfoliant, skin lightener, and disinfectant to reduce the appearance of scars and prevent new pimples from forming.
 On a clean face, dab acne with a cotton ball or cotton swab dipped in lemon juice, then rinse with cool water.

-Acne Home Remedy: Apple cider vinegar
+Acne home remedy: Apple cider vinegar

-Acne Home Remedy: Acidic foods
+Acne home remedy: Acidic foods

 Acidic foods like citrus fruit juice or vinegar can flush pores.
 Dab a little onto a cotton ball to help battle acne; gently swipe the cotton on the affected areas.
 What you eat matters, too.
 Eat these foods for clear skin.

-Acne Home Remedy: Omega-3 fatty acids
+Acne home remedy: Omega-3 fatty acids

 Omega-3 fatty acids have anti-inflammatory properties that can improve acne.
 Get the benefits from a taking a multi-nutrient capsule containing fish oil, or add more salmon, albacore tuna, flaxseeds, and walnuts to your diet.
 Next, learn about the daily habits of people who never get acne.